Index

 For a long time, the prerequisite for doing this work was production skill.
 Can you write the code?
 Can you build the component?
 Can you set up the token architecture?
 If yes, you're in.
 If not, go learn.

 That floor is shifting.
-Production skill still matters — you need to understand what you're evaluating — but it's no longer the bottleneck.
+Production skill still matters; you need to understand what you're evaluating.
+But it's no longer the bottleneck.
 The bottleneck is judgment.

-The person who can prompt an agent to generate a full component library in an afternoon but can't tell which of those components should actually exist is not moving the system forward.
+The person who can prompt an agent to generate a full component library in an afternoon but can't tell which of those components should exist isn't moving the system forward.
 They're adding noise.
-The person who can look at that same output and say "these three, not those seven, and here's why" — that person is running the system.

 The apprenticeship problem